izenkov/ubench.net/README.md

  - Compact and simple implementation in one file < 500 lines of code
  - Can be used directly as .cs file or NuGet package
  - Return results as string and do not use StdOut in order to be i/o agnostic
- - Return results in nanoseconds per iteration to be compatible with Google Go 'testing' package
+ - Return results in nanoseconds per iteration so that different languages/platforms can be compared

 #### Implementation